BruceJqs/MyNotebook/docs/blog/Others/TOEFL Reading/Lesson 1.md

 ### Contrast / Antonym Clues

--  A word or phrase is clarified by the presentation of the **opposite** meaning somewhere close to its use.
+-  A word or phrase is clarified by the presentation of the **<font color="red">opposite </font>** meaning somewhere close to its use.
 Look for signal words when applying context clues.

 !!! note "Signal Words"